Coroner IDs dismembered body found last month

-YOUNGSTOWN — The Mahoning County Coroner identified a dismembered body found in a South Side ravine in late November.

-Edward Memmer, 53, of East Evergreen Avenue, was identified using fingerprint technology.
+The Mahoning County coroner identified a dismembered body found in a South Side ravine in late November as Edward Memmer, 53, of East Evergreen Avenue.
+He was identified using fingerprint technology, the coroner’s office said in a statement.
+Memmer was a white male.

-City wastewater workers alerted police to a dismembered body found along railroad tracks in a ravine near Earle Avenue on the afternoon of Nov.
-30.
+On the afternoon of Nov.
+30, city wastewater workers alerted police to a dismembered body found along railroad tracks in a ravine near Earle Avenue on the South Side.

+The workers had been checking manhole covers when they discovered Memmer’s remains.

+Detectives at the time said Memmer’s body was in more than one piece.

 Don't Miss a Story